mlcheng/js-binding/README.md

 # js-binding

-Data binding in JavaScript usually means knockout.js or angular.js or some other framework/library.
-I decided to make my own data binding library just to see what would happen.
+Data binding in JavaScript usually means Knockout.js or Angular.js or some other framework/library. iQwerty data binding is a simple, no-nonsense library that for easy data binding to your view.

 A demo is available on my [playground](https://www.michaelcheng.us/playground/lib-js/binding/).